andrew-aladev/brotli-vs-zstd/README.md

-# Comparison of brotli and zstd compression ratio using cdnjs repository
+# Comparison of brotli and zstd

 All tests was executed in single thread mode on base CPU clock (any performance boosts disabled).